Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 4) Through what quantities can the amount of a substance be determined?

-5) What is molar mass, and what does it numerically coincide with?
+5) What is the molar mass, what does it numerically coincide with?

 6) What is molar volume?

-Avogadro's number - shows the number of particles in 1 mole of a substance.
-Denoted by NA, measured in mol-1, has a numerical value of 6.02 * 10^23
+Avogadro's number - shows the number of particles in 1 mol of a substance Denoted by NA measured in mol-1 has a numerical value of 6.02*10^23

-A MOL is an AMOUNT OF SUBSTANCE equal to 6.02.
+A MOLE is a QUANTITY of SUBSTANCE equal to 6.02.
 10 23 structural units of a given substance - molecules (if the substance consists of molecules), atoms (if it is an atomic substance), ions (if the substance is an ionic compound).

 1 mole (1 M) iron = 6 .
 10 23 Fe atoms,